-Lead executing agency: Ministry of Energy, Mining, Water and Environment (MEMEE)
+Lead executing agency: Ministry of Resources, Transportation, Logistics and Water

 Moroccan water resources are unevenly distributed over its regions and heavily dependent on climatic variations.
 Pollution from households, industry and agriculture poses an ever greater threat.
 Increased demand for drinking water for tourism, industry and above all agriculture has led to the overuse of water resources, with major implications for the country’s socioeconomic development.
 In order to counter this situation, Moroccan-German technical cooperation is supporting the implementation of the new National Water Strategy.

 The capacity of the institutions in the water sector is improved so that they are able to guarantee an integrated, sustainable management of water resources.

 The integrated water resources management programme (Appui à la gestion intégrée de ressources en eau – AGIRE) is a partnership between the Moroccan State Secretariat for Water and the Environment (Secrétariat d'Etat chargé de l'Eau et de l'Environnement – SEEE), the regional water management agencies (Agence de Bassin Hydraulique – ABH) of the Tensift, Souss-Massa-Drâa and Oum Er-Rbia basins as well as GIZ on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ).

 The programme is made up of three components (2008-2011):

 - improvement of institutional, legal and organisational structures in the water sector;

 - capacity building of water management agencies and the State Secretariat for Water;

 - improvement of communication, information management and dialogue between actors in the water sector.

 - The programme’s contents concentrate on four issues: